enyojs/enyo-docs/docs/best-practices/api-reference.md

 % The API Reference: What Every Developer Should Know

-The [Enyo API Reference](../../index.html), also known as the API Viewer or API Tool, provides detailed information on all of the framework's publicly accessible kinds.
-This data originates in comments found in the framework's JavaScript source code.   (including inherited methods and properties).

-For the curious, the code used to generate the reference is available on GitHub in the enyojs project's [enyo-docs](https://github.com/enyojs/enyo-docs) repo.

 ## Using the API Reference

 ### Properties, Events, and Methods

+The [Enyo API Reference](../../index.html), also known as the API Viewer or API Tool, provides detailed information on all of the framework's publicly accessible kinds, including their properties, events, and methods.

-The primary purpose of the API Reference is to give application developers an easy way to find documentation for the object properties, events, and methods made available by Enyo and its related libraries (e.g., Moonstone, Layout, Onyx).
-When you view the information for a particular kind, you'll see a brief description of the kind, followed by a listing of its public elements, under the headings "Properties", "Methods", and "Events".
+The primary purpose of the API Reference is to give application developers an easy way to find documentation.
+When you view the page for a particular kind, you'll see a brief description of the kind, followed by a listing of its public elements, under the headings "Properties", "Methods", and "Events".
+All of this information comes from comments in JSDoc format, found in the JavaScript source code of Enyo and its related libraries (e.g., Moonstone, Layout, Onyx).

 To begin browsing the API, follow one of the top-level navigation links.
 For example, if you follow the "namespaces" link, you'll find all the public